Skip to content

 • The Comprehensive Social Security Assistance Scheme (CSSA) assists people to raise their income to an absolute minimum level if they can no longer afford for themselves financially.

-• The Portable Comprehensive Social Security Assistance Scheme (PCSSA) just like the CSSA that is tailored to the requirements of older CSSA recipients who wish to retire in Fujian or Guangdong.
+• The Portable Comprehensive Social Security Assistance Scheme (PCSSA), much like the CSSA, tailors itself to the requirements of older CSSA recipients who wish to retire in Fujian or Guangdong.

 • The Social Security Allowance Scheme (SSA) intends to meet the requirements of the elderly and the younger people with disabilities.

-• The Support for Self-Reliance Scheme (SFS) is assumed to help the unemployed and raise their chances of getting a new job.
+• The Support for Self-Reliance Scheme (SFS) aims to help the unemployed and raise their chances of getting a new job.

 Other Support Programs